Why "Feminist" and not "Egalitarian"? Why Can't We Be Colorblind?

 Some people claim that the solution to systemic racism is acting "colorblind" - treating people of all different skin colors the same way, claiming not to see race.
 While yes, you should definitely treat people of all skin colors with the same amount of respect as you would an equal, again, pretending the platforms and trenches don't exist is not helping.
 It's bad enough if either your white friend or dark-skinned friend is sent to jail, but it's probably even worse for your dark-skinned friend, who is more likely to be discriminated against and to experience violence on the part of the police.

 It is bad enough to see the image of a police officer shooting a college student, but the image becomes especially horrifying when you notice that college student is a black woman.
 To white people, this may just be "Oh great, another incident.
 Not all police officers are bad, you know."
-To the black community, this is a sign that their worst fears are more or less coming true before their eyes.
+To the black community, this is a sign that the system that is supposed to ensure justice is not on their side.
 Years after the Emancipation Proclamation, Reparation and the election of the first black American president, their rights are still being violated and their personhood completely disregarded.
 They haven't seen this image just once or twice and recognized it as a coincidence.
 They have seen it multiple times, every year, to know that it is not a coincidence.
 Much as white people would like to brush off racism and slavery behind them and wail about why black people keep on clinging to a long gone past, none of those horrible nightmares are really over.
 Whether poor or middle class or well to do, the fact that a woman has darker skin will always have an effect on her surroundings, and likely make her a target for such violence.
 You heard about Ferguson, Baton Rouge, men and women and children who have all gone through it.
-One or two victims becomes an unmistakeable pattern that will continue until someone actually gives a damn about it.
+One or two victims becomes an unmistakable pattern that will continue until someone actually gives a damn about it.

 Well, some people would like to be able to get jobs to pay their bills instead of being sent away after one look at their last names and skin color.
 Some people would like to be truly, truly freed from the bonds of the past by being able to send their children to college and afford a proper house for the first time.
 But well, they can't.
 Because we deported them, told them to find another landlord, asked them if their grandfathers were able to vote, demanded that they pay a poll tax, told them their qualifications alone were not enough to fit our image of a decent employee, and so on and so forth.